Skip to content

 Stroke

 Add an outline to any shape.
-Stroke properties include width, color, cap style, join style, and dash pattern.
+Stroke properties include:

 Corner Radius